chrisley024/pics-shop/README.md

 ## Project Description
-A React app of an ecommerce web shop with photos
+A React app of an ecommerce web shop with photos.
-One can select favorite photos and add photos to cart Click the Order button on the Checkout page which shows notification using the React toast For learning purpose
+One can select favorite photos and add photos to cart.
+Click the Order button on the Checkout page which shows notification using the React toast.
+For learning purpose

 ## Tech Stack